Mahsa-Mohammadian/retail-sales-analysis/README.md

 	•	Identifying root causes behind business problems
 	•	Building clear and impactful data visualizations

+These findings led to a deeper investigation into profitability drivers, particularly the role of discount strategies.

-## 📊 Customer Segmentation Dashboard
+## 📊 Customer Segmentation Analysis

 ![Dashboard](customer-segmentation-dashboard.png)